 - A. Any person who believes he or she has been the target or victim of bullying or any person with knowledge or belief of conduct that may constitute bullying or prohibited conduct under this policy shall report the alleged acts immediately to an appropriate school district official designated by this policy.
 A person may report bullying anonymously.
-However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses. - B. The school district encourages the reporting party or complainant to use the report form available from the principal or building supervisor of each building or available in the school district office, but oral reports shall be considered complaints as well. - C. The building principal, the principal's designee or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving reports of bullying or other prohibited conduct at the building level.
-Any person may report bullying or any other prohibited conduct directly to a school district human rights officer or the superintendent.
+However, the school district may not rely solely on an anonymous report to determine discipline or other remedial responses. - B. The school district encourages the reporting party or complainant to use the report form available from the principal or building supervisor of each building or available in the school district office, but oral reports shall be considered complaints as well. - C. The building principal, the principal's designee, or the building supervisor (hereinafter the "building report taker") is the person responsible for receiving reports of bullying or other prohibited conduct at the building level.
+Any person may report bullying or other prohibited conduct directly to a school district human rights officer or the superintendent.
+If the complaint involves the building report taker, the complaint shall be made or filed directly with the superintendent or the school district human rights officer by the reporting party or complainant.